3 golden rules that have the power to change your life

 Looking for the gold will turn on your “reticular activating system” (RAS) which will help you find more gold.
 If you don’t know what an RAS is, the best and easiest way to explain it is for you to remember that time when you bought a car, or shoes, or brand of sunglasses and then you started to notice them everywhere.
 Those things were always there, but now you are noticing them because your brain now looks for them.
 Same with business opportunities, the perfect soulmate, and your goal in life.

-Oftentimes, myself included, we fall pray to negativity and depression after we fail at a task again and again.
+Oftentimes, myself included, we fall prey to negativity and depression after we fail at a task again and again.
 We start to see so much dirt that we even neglect the gold we find.
 We justify it with, “Oh yeah, we were lucky,” “That’s the norm,” or “That’s still worse than xyz.”
 I once heard Arnold Schwarzenegger, in a motivational speech, say: “Nothing can replace hard work.”
 I can relate to him saying that because body building is a great example where you have to put in the reps, training, proper diet and whatnot to get the results.
 There is no amount of reading, talking, or motivational videos that can bring you results.
 You have to remove a ton of dirt so that you can get an ounce of gold.
 There are no shortcuts.

 Once I thought of these two golden rules, I figured that if I could find a third one, that might turn into a nice little blog post.
 I didn’t have to think much, because even before I could open the door of the building I had the third golden rule.